tejaschauhan373/DSA/Interview Preparation/technical_interview.md

 2. If you have requirements to integrate APIs, how you will do it?
    * Go through the document of requirements
    * Get the document of APIs
-   * Prepare documentation if there is need of permissions
+   * Prepare documentation if there is need of permissions/credential
    * Prepare pre assumption if needed
    * Write the code
    * Test in postman